E-Cigarettes A New York Times article reported that a survey cond... | Channels for Pearson+

 Margin of Error

-The margin of error indicates the range within which the true population parameter is expected to fall, based on the sample data.
-A margin of error of 1.5 percentage points means that the estimate of e-cigarette usage could be 1.5 percentage points higher or lower than the sample result.
-This concept is essential for assessing the precision of the survey findings and ensuring that the results are statistically valid.
+Margin of error quantifies the uncertainty associated with survey results, indicating the range within which the true population parameter is expected to fall.
+A margin of error of 1.5 percentage points means that the estimated proportion of e-cigarette users could be 1.5% higher or lower than the reported figure.
+This concept is essential for assessing the precision of the survey findings and guiding the sample size determination.

 Recommended video: